 Hate speech, by itself, does not violate App State's non-discrimination policy.
 However, when such speech goes beyond words to threats, targeted harassment, discrimination, or violence, that conduct is not protected under the First Amendment, and may violate App State's non-discrimination policy.
 Determining whether such conduct is protected requires review by App State administrators on a case-by-case basis.

 The Constitution prohibits App State, as a public institution, from banning or punishing speech based on its content or viewpoint, no matter how repugnant such speech may be.
 App State also cannot exclude speakers from campus just because the speaker may make statements that offend a particular group or individuals.
 Similarly, App State will not cancel properly registered events just because members of the App State community may have strongly held concerns, however legitimate, about a speaker's viewpoint.
-The action of cancelling such a speaker because of the threatened, anticipated, or actual reactions from the opponents to that speech is sometimes called a "heckler's veto," and violates the First Amendment.
+The action of canceling such a speaker because of the threatened, anticipated, or actual reactions from the opponents to that speech is sometimes called a "heckler's veto," and violates the First Amendment.

 Protecting free speech as a fundamental right means that App State has to allow different viewpoints to be expressed, even views that contradict the values of App State and the community.
 Invitations to speak on campus given by student organizations and other groups should not be viewed as an endorsement of the speaker's views by App State.